ResearchObject/ro2019/cfp.md

 ## Call for Papers

-In the workshop RO2018 we will explore recent advancements in Research Objects and publishing of research data with peer-reviewed presentations, invited talks, short demos, lightning talks and break-out sessions to further build relationships across scientific domains and RO practitioners.
+In the workshop RO2019 we will explore recent advancements in Research Objects and publishing of research data with peer-reviewed presentations, invited talks, short demos, lightning talks and break-out sessions to further build relationships across scientific domains and RO practitioners.

-RO2018 welcomes submissions of academic abstracts (1-2 pages), data/software
-articles (3-6 pages) and short research articles (4-8 pages) on cross-cutting case studies or specific research on topics including, but not limited to:
+RO2019 welcomes submissions of academic abstracts (~ 1-2 pages) and short research articles (~ 4-8 pages) on cross-cutting case studies or specific research on topics including, but not limited to:

   FAIR metrics; platforms, infrastructure and tools; lifecycles; access control and secure exchange; examples of exploitation and application; executable